lynnhuel/looter/docs/source/index.rst

 -  automatically generate spider with template
 -  blazing fast speed with concurrent.futures or asyncio
 -  provides shell to debug your spider
--  easy web content extracting with cssselector
+-  easy web content extracting with parsel (just the same as Scrapy)
 -  fake-useragent included (disguise as a web browser)
 -  built in many useful functions
 -  provides many examples for you to start